 FSX is one of the very few games still built on the "sandbox" model of granting the user unlimited freedom to do what he/she wants.
 The formal definition of "sandbox" means the developers give the gamer a set of tools and it is up to them (the gamer) to create their own game play.
 Part of creating your own game play comes in the form of user content called addons (add-ons).

-new airports, better looking terrain, more realistic sky, improved weather effects, etc. The most obvious addons are of course, aircraft that can be flown in Flight Simulator along side the default aircraft.
+An addon can be anything from a simple airline livery (aircraft paint scheme) to scenery enhancements like new airports, better looking terrain, more realistic sky, improved weather effects, etc. The most obvious addons are of course, aircraft that can be flown in Flight Simulator along side the default aircraft.
 All of these addons fall into either one of two general categories:

 Freeware - These are addons made strictly by flight sim enthusiasts like yourself.
 They can be downloaded at any number of flight sim sites and are completely free.
 The makers of freeware addons make them simply because they want to improve flight simulator experience for themselves and share that improved experience with the flight simulation community at large.